Date of Award:

 Abstract

-As the number of people affected by natural and man-made disasters increases, so does the need for emergency preparedness education.
-Previous research has indicated that education and training can have an impact on the resiliency of individuals, families, and communities.
-The use of Extension professionals in regional and county offices across each state is an effective means for education.
-In this study, family and consumer sciences (FCS) county Extension faculty in the Western Region of the United States were surveyed to determine the best practices used and perceptions of the importance and their ability to educate individuals, families, and communities on emergency preparedness.
-Many respondents agreed on effective strategies to recruit individuals to Extension programming.
-Overall, FCS county Extension faculty indicated that emergency preparedness being offered was important; however, they did not think they had adequate knowledge or ability to educate on many emergency preparedness topics.
+The number of people affected by natural and man-made disasters is increasing, often-catching people unprepared, despite the fact that there is information available to help negate their effects.
+An effective means to disseminate information crucial to the mitigation of natural and man-made disasters is FCS Extension faculty in regional and county offices across each state.
+Previous research has indicated that education and training can have a positive correlation with resiliency of individuals, families, and communities.
+In this study, FCS county Extension faculty in the Western Region of the United States were surveyed to determine the best practices used and perceptions of the importance and their ability to educate individuals, families, and communities on emergency preparedness.
+A large portion of respondents agreed on effective strategies to include individuals in Extension programming dealing with preparedness.
+Overall, the respondents indicated that emergency preparedness being offered was important, however they did not feel they had adequate knowledge or ability to educate on many emergency preparedness topics.
+The primary objective of this study was to determine the best practices used as well as the perceived importance and ability of FCS county Extension faculty concerning emergency preparedness in hopes that methods could be shared and broadened from state to state to more effectively educate individuals in the community.

 Checksum